The Positive Influence of the Star Wars Prequels: Madoka Magica

 Whether the love between Madoka and Homura is romantic it depends on who you ask the yuri (same-sex female romance) shippers squee and say yes, but many view them as being very close friends, but either way, you'd do something to save your best friend no matter what.

 Homura tries to defeat Walpurgisnacht again, but she fails, and we discover that Madoka defeated her with one shot, only to turn into the Witch Kriemhild Gretchen, and being so powerful she'll destroy the Earth in 10 days, Kyubey's happy because being an Incubator, he has quota to save the universe from heat death.
 And so Homura resets time to the current one shown in the anime.

 Will you, A Star Wars Fan, Watch Madoka Magica?

-Kyubey has a conversation with Madoka when he tells her the Inciubators need Grief Seeds to stave off the heat death of universe.
-Kyubey also explains that inciubators granting wishes has changed human history.
+Kyubey has a conversation with Madoka when he tells her the Incubators need Grief Seeds to stave off the heat death of the universe.
+Kyubey also explains that incubators granting wishes has changed human history.
 He's also an alien species that has no emotion whatsoever.
 He also views human emotions as a mental illness.

-This is eerily similar to the operahouse scene in Revenge of the Sith, Palpatine doles out Sith Lore about Dath Plagueis the Wise, and indicates that the Sith can create life, similar to how Kyubey insists that Inciubators contracting Magical Girls created modern life as Madoka knows it.
+This is eerily similar to the opera house scene in Revenge of the Sith, Palpatine doles out Sith Lore about Darth Plagueis the Wise and indicates that the Sith can create life, similar to how Kyubey insists that Incubators contracting Magical Girls created modern life as Madoka knows it.

 Kyubey says, "So whenever you feel like dying for the sake of the universe, call me, I'll be waiting!"